 Why your area of research?

 Free boundary problems involve a priori unknown boundaries whose location is part of the solution.
 They are ubiquitous in applications as they model various phenomena, from ocean-atmosphere interactions and flows in porous media to the propagation of fire fronts and option pricing of financial assets.
-Our goal as applied mathematicians is to understand the behaviour of the weak solutions to the problems and provide information on the regularity and geometric properties of the pertaining interfaces.
+As applied mathematicians, we aim to understand the behaviour of the weak solutions to the problems and provide information on the regularity and geometric properties of the pertaining interfaces.

 The research opportunities granted by KAUST are unique.
 The scientific environment around campus is vibrant and defiant, and the possibility to bridge different research areas through collaborative work in projects driven by concrete applications is challenging and inspiring.